 Online brokers come in many different shapes and sizes.
-And, with so many different online brokers available on the market today, it can be hard to choose which one is right for you.
-Here at Investing Simple, our goal is to break down the most popular online brokers to supply you with the information necessary to make the crucial first step of your investing journey: opening a brokerage account!
+With so many different options available online today, it can be hard to choose which one is right for you.

-We're going to be taking a close look at the features, fees, pros, and cons of TD Ameritrade vs Betterment.
+We're going to be taking a close look at the features, fees, and pros and cons of TD Ameritrade vs Betterment.
 By the end of this article, you'll be able to determine which platform is going to best meet your specific needs.

 TD Ameritrade is an online broker that offers stock, ETF, and options trading on a world-renowned trading platform called ThinkorSwim.
-While maintaining low costs is TD's main interest, its features do not fail to impress.
+While maintaining low costs is 0ne of TD's main interests, its features do not fail to impress.
 We'll get into some of its features later on but first, let's take a look at TD Ameritrade's mission statement to gain a better understanding of the company's goals.

 TD Ameritrade's mission is for all of its users to be financially free.
-This mission is reflected in their action as well!
+This mission is reflected in their actions as well.
 As the saying goes, actions speak louder than words, and TD Ameritrade has acted in the best interest of its users by supplying them with some of the best features in the brokerage industry.
-Let's take a look at some of them now!

-The features of TD Ameritrade truly makes the online broker shine.
-Remaining competitively priced, TD Ameritrade offers many unique tools on its trading platform to optimize the experience for all of its users.
+The features of TD Ameritrade truly make the online broker a favorite among many people.
+Remaining competitively priced, TD Ameritrade offers a handful of unique tools on its trading platform to optimize the experience for all of its users.

-TD Ameritrade's app has all of the features of its website, giving you access to all the tools you need in the palm of your hand.
+TD Ameritrade's mobile app has all of the features of its website, giving you access to all the tools you need in the palm of your hand.
 Compatible on both Android and IOS devices, you can download the TD Ameritrade app completely free of charge!
-Look at equity research, check your trade history, make a trade, and so much more on the TD Ameritrade app!
+Look at equity research, check your trade history, make trades, and so much more on the TD Ameritrade app!

 If you have any familiarity with investing, you probably have heard of dividends.
-If you have not, here's a quick summary.
+If you haven't, here's a quick summary.
 Companies have the option to pay their shareholders cash dividends on a per-share basis.
 These dividends can be used in one of two ways.

 TD Ameritrade does its best to keep fees low for its users.
 Nevertheless, you should still be aware of some fees that the broker charges if you are interested in opening an account.
 Here are some of the main fees you should be aware of.

 I mentioned that TD Ameritrade offers $0 commissions on stocks and ETFs, but options are a little different.
 Options are bought and sold on a per-contract basis, and TD Ameritrade's fee for options is $0.65 per contract.
-While this fee is still competitive with some other online brokers, you should still be aware of if you are interested in trading through TD Ameritrade.
+While this fee is still competitive with some other online brokers, it's something to consider if you are interested in trading through TD Ameritrade.

 Betterment doubles as an online broker and financial advisor, with its motto to "make more of your money."
 They are set up as a traditional robo-advisor which means they are an all-in-one solution for automating your investing.

-You won't be buying individual stocks and ETFs on the platform, instead, you'll fill out a questionnaire on your risk tolerance and investing goals and Betterment will build a portfolio that matches your personal situation.
-In the past, you had to pay a financial advisor a hefty fee for this service, but Betterment has made this level of care accessible to a wider audience at a much lower price.
+You won't be personally buying individual stocks and ETFs on the platform, instead, you'll fill out a questionnaire on your risk tolerance and investing goals, and Betterment will build a portfolio that matches your personal situation.
+In the past, people had to pay a financial advisor a hefty fee for this service, but Betterment has made this level of care accessible to a wider audience at a much lower price.

-Betterment's features are vast.
+Betterment's features are seemingly endless.
 From saving to investing, Betterment delivers.
 Let's start by covering one of Betterment's most well-regarded features, its mobile app.

 Betterment offers a checking account and debit card for users of its services.
 There are no fees associated with Betterment Checking, and you can receive cash-back rewards for using it!
 With Betterment Checking you can feel safe and secure, especially considering the company is secured under the Federal Deposit Insurance Corporation just like other traditional banks.

 The FDIC is a depository agency that secures up to $250,000 of your cash in a bank account.
 Because Betterment checking accounts have FDIC insurance, you can feel safe depositing your hard-earned cash into a Betterment checking account!